L'Wren Scott: Death

 After a long period of depression, Scott was found dead by her assistant at her apartment in the Chelsea neighborhood of Manhattan on March 17, 2014.
 The police reported that no note was found and there was no sign of foul play.
 The New York City Chief Medical Examiner determined Scott's death to be suicide by hanging.
 She was 49.

-Upon learning of her death, Mick Jagger wrote on his website and on his official Facebook page:
+Upon learning of her death, Jagger wrote on his website and on his official Facebook page:

 I am still struggling to understand how my lover and best friend could end her life in this tragic way.
 We spent many wonderful years together and had made a great life for ourselves.
 She had great presence and her talent was much admired, not least by me.
 I have been touched by the tributes that people have paid to her, and also the personal messages of support that I have received.
 I will never forget her.

-A memorial in Utah on April 12, 2014 was led by her brother Randall Bambrough.
-Bambrough urged people to remember Scott "As a wonderful terrific person who was highly talented and had a very large heart and brought the best out in people."
-L'Wren Scott's ashes were buried next to her parents, Ivan and Lula Bambrough, near the family home in Ogden, Utah.
-A final memorial was held for her friends on May 2, 2014, led by Jagger and Randall Bambrough in New York City.
+A memorial in Utah on April 12, 2014, was led by her brother Randall Bambrough.
+Bambrough urged people to remember Scott as "a wonderful, terrific person who was highly talented and had a very large heart and brought the best out in people."
+Her ashes were buried next to her parents, Ivan and Lula Bambrough, near the family home in Ogden, Utah.
+A final memorial was held in New York City on May 2, 2014, led by Jagger and Randall Bambrough.

 Legacy

-In January 2015, it was announced that Mick Jagger had created a three-year scholarship fund in her name for fashion design students at the London-based school Central Saint Martins.
-The scholarship, which began in October 2015 covers all the fees for one student each year, over the course of three years (through 2017).
+In January 2015, it was announced that Jagger had created a three-year scholarship fund in her name for fashion design students at the London-based school Central Saint Martins.
+The scholarship, which began in October 2015, covers all the fees for one student each year, over the course of three years (through 2017).